 Spiers & Pond was the first large-scale catering business in the world.
-The company helped to popularise dining in the West End of London, and commissioned the Criterion Theatre.
-It also organised the first cricket test match between England and Australia.
+It organised the first cricket test match between England and Australia, helped to popularise dining in the West End of London, and commissioned the Criterion Theatre.

-In the early 1850s, gold had been discovered in Melbourne.
+Gold was discovered in Melbourne, Australia in the early 1850s.
 The booming economy attracted Felix William Spiers (1832 – 1911), the son of a London shipbroker, and Christopher Pond (1828 – 1881), a former printer’s apprentice from Camberwell in Surrey.

 Spiers and Pond formed a partnership in 1858 and acquired the lease of the Cafe de Paris, adjacent to the Theatre Royal on Bourke Street, one of Melbourne’s principal thoroughfares.

 Modelled on Simpson’s restaurant on the Strand, London, it was elegantly decorated, with stained glass domes, polished oak and rosewood floors and palatial fittings.
 The Illustrated London News declared in 1861, “there are few public dining rooms in the world superior to the cafe [de Paris]”.

 The Cafe de Paris would frequently serve more than one thousand people a day.
 The pair of men complimented each other, with Pond acting as the charming mein host, and Spiers serving as the accountant.
 Pond had Bohemian tendencies, and cultivated the patronage of Melbourne’s acting and literary set.